Manishearth/manishearth.github.io/source/drafts/diplomat.md

 {% discussion pion-plus %}

 This also means that third parties can build their own Diplomat backends if they wish, either by using Diplomat as a library, or by contributing upstream.
+This has happened multiple times: the Kotlin and Python backends were not written by the ICU4X team, though ICU4X now uses the Kotlin backend and is considering using the Python one!

 {% enddiscussion %}

+An additional facet of extensibility is that Diplomat _features_ themselves ought not to need support in all backends.
+If the person developing the Kotlin backend wants callback support, they need not figure out how to add it to all of the other backends, and the other backends also need not worry about callbacks for the most part — they can just mark it as unsupported.

+This particular property has led to an explosion of features in Diplomat: at this point we have multiple users each who care about a different subset of backends, and they can each build the features they need without worrying too much about overcomplicating things for other users.
+Then, when those other users want those features, it's much easier for them to adopt them.

 ## Using Diplomat